Belisarius (1781 ship): Merchantman

 On 11 January 1787, Atlantic, Muirhead, master, and Belisarius, Sill, master sailed from Gravesend, bound for Sierra Leone.
 Vernon delayed leaving London to take on some more migrants, but then sailed to join the other two vessels and their escort at Portsmouth.

 Bad weather forced them to divert to Plymouth, during which time about 50 passengers died.
-Another 24 were discharged, and another 23 ran away.
+Another 24 were discharged, and 23 ran away.
 Eventually, with some more recruitment, 411 passengers sailed to Sierra Leone in April 1787.

-Atlantic, Bellisarius, and Vernon, Gill, master, sailed from Portsmouth on 23 February under escort by the sloop-of-war HMS Nautilous.
+Atlantic, Bellisarius, and Vernon, Gill, master, sailed from Portsmouth on 23 February, under escort by the sloop-of-war HMS Nautilous.

-The four vessels were reported to have been safe at Tenerife on 24 April and had been expected to sail to Sierra Leone that night.
+The four vessels were reported to have been safe at Tenerife on 24 April, and had been expected to sail to Sierra Leone that night.
 Ninety-six passengers died on the voyage from Portsmouth to Sierra Leone.

 Loss

-On 2 September 1787 Bellisarius was driven ashore during a hurricane and wrecked at the mouth of the Belize River, British Honduras.
+On 2 September 1787, Bellisarius was driven ashore during a hurricane and wrecked at the mouth of the Belize River, British Honduras.